GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Abstract

 \section{Abstract}

-Accurately recommending personalized candidate news articles to users has always been the core challenge of news recommendation system.
-News recommendations often require modeling of user interests to match candidate news.
-Recent efforts have primarily focused on extract local subgraph information, the lack of a comprehensive global news graph extraction has hindered the ability to utilize global news information collaboratively among similar users.
-To overcome these limitations, we propose an effective and efficient \textbf{L}ong \textbf{I}nterest \textbf{C}hain \textbf{M}odeling for News Recommendation(LICM), which combines neighbor interest with long-chain interest distilled from a global news click graph based on the collaborative of similar users to enhance news recommendation.
-For a global news graph based on the click history of all users, long chain interest generated from it can better utilize the high-dimensional information within it, enhancing the effectiveness of collaborative recommendations.
-We therefore design a comprehensive selection mechanism and interest encoder to obtain long-chain interest from the global graph.
-Finally, we use a gated network to integrate long-chain information with neighbor information to achieve the final user representation.
-Experiment results on real-world datasets validate the effectiveness and efficiency of our model to improve the performance of news recommendation.
+Accurately recommending candidate news articles to users has always been the core challenge of news recommendation system.
+News recommendations often require modeling of user interest to match candidate news.
+Recent efforts have primarily focused on extracting local subgraph information in a global click graph constructed by the clicked news sequence of all users.
+Howerer, the computational complexity of extracting global click graph information has hindered the ability to utilize far-reaching linkage which is hidden between two distant nodes in global click graph collaboratively among similar users.
+To overcome the problem above, we propose a \textbf{G}lobal-view \textbf{L}\textbf{o}ng \textbf{C}hain \textbf{I}nterests \textbf{M}odeling for news recommendation (\textbf{GLoCIM}), which combines neighbor interest with long chain interest distilled from a global click graph, leveraging the collaboration among similar users to enhance news recommendation.
+We therefore design a long chain selection algorithm and long chain interest encoder to obtain global-view long chain interest from the global click graph.
+We design a gated network to integrate long chain interest with neighbor interest to achieve the collaborative interest among similar users.
+Subsequently we aggregate it with local news category-enhanced representation to generate final user representation.
+Then candidate news representation can be formed to match user representation to achieve news recommendation.
+Experimental results on real-world datasets validate the effectiveness of our method to improve the performance of news recommendation\footnote{Code is in \url{https://github.com/EdwinWang37/GLoCIM}.}.